tensorlakeai/indexify/examples/pdf/indexing_and_rag/README.md

 2. **Flexibility**: You can easily swap out components or adjust parameters to suit your specific needs.
 3. **Integration**: The systems seamlessly integrate PDF processing, embedding generation, and text generation.
 4. **Multi-Modal Capabilities**: The second system shows how to incorporate both text and image data for more comprehensive question answering.

-## Next Steps

-- Learn more about Indexify on our docs - https://docs.getindexify.ai
-- Explore ways to evaluate and improve the quality of retrieved contexts and generated answers.
-- Consider implementing a user interface for easier interaction with your RAG systems.
-- Experiment with different multi-modal models and ways of combining text and image data for more sophisticated question answering.